Property Division in California

 matters, whether their situation can be resolved through negotiation or

 mediation, or must be handled in court.
 Our founder is recognized as

 one of the most experienced trial lawyers in the Inland Empire, giving her the ability to provide our clients with effective representation

 if their property division matters must be resolved through litigation.

-As a board certified family law specialist with nearly 50 years of experience,
+As a board certified family law specialist with over 50 years of experience,

 Attorney Quinn truly is